CartwrightLab/Cavefish2017/README.md

 ### KAlleles

-This directory contains summarized results of the k-allele simulations after 10,000 generates.
+This directory contains summarized results of the k-allele simulations after 10,000 generations.
 The following statistics are reported:

  * q: average cave-adaptive allele frequency